hashicorp/terraform-provider-aws/website/docs/r/rds_cluster.html.markdown

 * `source_engine` - (Required) Source engine for the backup
 * `source_engine_version` - (Required) Version of the source engine used to make the backup

 This will not recreate the resource if the S3 object changes in some way.
 It's only used to initialize the database.
-Note, that this only works currently with the aurora engine.
+This only works currently with the aurora engine.
 See AWS for currently supported engines and options.
 [Aurora S3 Migration Docs](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/AuroraMySQL.Migrating.ExtMySQL.html#AuroraMySQL.Migrating.ExtMySQL.S3)

 ## Attributes Reference